-A series of graduate courses in solar system, stellar, galactic, and extragalactic astrophysics is offered.
-The heart of the graduate program is the collaboration of students and faculty members in research at the frontiers of astronomy.
-Students work collaboratively with members of the faculty to develop the techniques and insight necessary for successful research and, subsequently, to define a thesis topic.
-The student's thesis research may use theoretical, computational, or observational material (obtained through the facilities of the UW or one of the national ground- or space-based observatories, or a combination).
-Active research programs in observations and theory are being carried out in a variety of areas, including astrobiology and extrasolar planets, interplanetary dust and comets, stellar atmospheres and interiors, stellar evolution and populations, interacting binary stars and compact objects, interstellar matter and nebulae, computational astrophysics and data mining, galaxies and quasars, large scale structure and cosmology, and dark matter and energy.
+Graduate courses in solar system, stellar, galactic, and extragalactic astrophysics are offered.
+The heart of the program, collaboration of students and faculty members in research at the frontiers of astronomy, involves developing techniques and insight necessary for successful research and, subsequently, defining a thesis topic.
+Thesis research may use theoretical, computational, or observational material (obtained through facilities of the UW or one of the national ground- or space-based observatories, or a combination).
+Active research programs in observations and theory are carried out in a variety of areas, including astrobiology and extrasolar planets, interplanetary dust and comets, stellar atmospheres and interiors, stellar evolution and populations, interacting binary stars and compact objects, interstellar matter and nebulae, computational astrophysics and data mining, galaxies and quasars, large scale structure and cosmology, and dark matter and energy.

 Doctor of Philosophy

-Most, though not all, entering students have a bachelor's degree in physics.
+Most entering students have a bachelor's degree in physics.
 Entering students are not required to have a background in astronomy, although some knowledge of general astronomy is expected of those to whom a teaching assistantship is offered.
-Undergraduates interested in a graduate program in astronomy are urged to concentrate on preparation in physics and mathematics before entering.
+Interested undergraduates are urged to concentrate on preparation in physics and mathematics before entering.